Pete Conrad: Aviation career in the U.S. Navy

 Following his commission in 1953, Conrad was sent to Naval Air Station Pensacola, Florida, for flight training.
 He was also trained at the Naval Air Station Corpus Christi, Texas.
 He was designated a Naval Aviator in September 1954 and became a fighter pilot.
 He excelled in Navy flight school, and he served for several years as an aircraft carrier-based fighter pilot in the Navy.
 Conrad also served as a flight instructor in Navy flight schools along the Gulf of Mexico.

-Next, Conrad applied for and was accepted by the United States Naval Test Pilot School at Naval Air Station Patuxent River, Patuxent, Maryland.
+Next, Conrad applied for and was accepted by the United States Naval Test Pilot School at Naval Air Station Patuxent River in Patuxent, Maryland.
 His classmates were future fellow astronauts Wally Schirra and Jim Lovell.
 He graduated in 1958, as part of Class 20, and was assigned as a Project Test Pilot.
 Conrad became a captain in the U.S. Navy on December 11, 1969.

 During this period, Conrad was invited to take part in the selection process for the first group of astronauts for the National Aeronautics and Space Administration (NASA) (the "Mercury Seven").
 Conrad, like his fellow candidates, underwent several days of what they considered to be invasive, demeaning, and unnecessary medical and psychological testing at the Lovelace Clinic in New Mexico.
 Unlike his fellow candidates, Conrad rebelled against the regimen.
 During a Rorschach inkblot test, he told the psychiatrist that one blot card revealed a sexual encounter complete with lurid detail.
 When shown a blank card, he turned it around, pushed it back and replied, "It's upside down".

 Then when he was asked to deliver a stool sample to the onsite lab, he placed it in a gift box and tied a red ribbon around it.
 Eventually, he decided that he had had enough.
 After dropping his full enema bag on the desk of the clinic's commanding officer, he walked out.
 His initial application to NASA was denied with the notation not suitable for long-duration flight.